xStarbound/xStarbound/README.md

 #### Tracy Pluto/Lua callbacks

-`tracy` callbacks are now available in all script contexts on Tracy-instrumented builds of xStarbound.
+`tracy` callbacks are now available in all script contexts on Tracy-instrumented builds of xStarbound, allowing modders to instrument and profile their scripts.
 See section 3.12 of [Tracy's manual](tracy.pdf) for more information.
 (Don't forget to use an `if tracy` clause to check if you're on a Tracy-instrumented build first!)

 ## Discord